LadyM2019/SoftUni/Python/Python-Fundamentals/README.md

 * [Lists](./3.1Lists)

-Note: The description of the relevant task is written within the exercise file
+Note: PDF's of the tasks description are provided in the relevant folders.